SaifAqqad/AHK_MicMute/README.md

 ### Global options
 These options are shared between all profiles.
 #### 1. Custom sounds
- To use custom feedback sounds, turn on the option in the config UI, then make sure the sound files (`mp3`,`wav`) are in the same directory as `MicMute.exe` and rename them as:
+ To use custom feedback sounds, turn on the option in the config UI, then make sure the sound files (`mp3`,`wav`) are in the same folder as `MicMute.exe` and rename them as:

 * **Mute sound**: `mute`